Hiibel v. Sixth Judicial District Court of Nevada: Background of the case

 Nevada has a "stop-and-identify" law that allows police officers to detain any person they encounter "under circumstances which reasonably indicate that the person has committed, is committing or is about to commit a crime"; the person may be detained only to "ascertain his identity and the suspicious circumstances surrounding his presence abroad."
 In turn, the law requires the person detained to "identify himself", but does not compel the person to answer any other questions put to him by the officer.
-The Nevada Supreme Court has interpreted that "identify himself" to mean to merely state his name.
+The Nevada Supreme Court has interpreted "identify himself" to mean to merely state his name.
 As of April 2008, 23 other states have similar laws.

 On the evening of May 21, 2000, the sheriff's department in Humboldt County, Nevada received a report that a man had assaulted a woman in a red and silver GMC truck on Grass Valley Road.
 The responding deputy found a truck parked on the side of the road.
 A man was smoking a cigarette beside the truck, and a young woman was sitting inside it.
 The deputy observed skid marks in the gravel behind the vehicle, leading him to believe the vehicle had come to a sudden stop.

 The deputy explained to the man that there had been a report of a fight between the man and the young woman, and asked the man if he had any identification on him.
 The man protested that he had no reason to provide identification, and became ill-tempered when the deputy continued to press him for his identification.
 The man then asked the deputy what crime he was being accused of, as the deputy continued his requests for identification, stating that he was "conducting an investigation".
 The man persisted in his refusal to provide identification, asking instead to be handcuffed and taken to jail.
 The deputy continued to ask for the man's identification, stating that the man would face arrest if he did not cooperate and provide identification.

 In response, the man declared he would not cooperate because he had not committed any crime.
 He then turned around and was arrested by the deputy.

 That man was Larry Dudley Hiibel, the petitioner in this case, and the young woman was his daughter Mimi Hiibel.
 Larry Hiibel was charged with "willfully resist[ing], delay[ing], or obstruct[ing] a public officer in discharging or attempting to discharge any legal duty of his office."
 In the Justice Court for Union Township, Nevada, Hiibel was convicted of this charge and fined $250.
 He appealed to the Sixth Judicial District Court, which affirmed the conviction.
 He then appealed to the Nevada Supreme Court, arguing that the requirement that he identify himself to any police officer upon request violated the Fourth Amendment prohibition on unreasonable searches and seizures and his Fifth Amendment rights against self-incrimination.
 The Nevada Supreme Court rejected these arguments, and Hiibel asked the US Supreme Court to hear the case.